-This programme provides the clinical competencies necessary for independent practice as a Clinical Neuropsychologist.
-It also provides the practice dimensions required for admission to the British Psychological Society Specialist Register in Clinical Neuropsychology (in conjunction with the Knowledge component that can be obtained via completion of the PgDip Clinical Neuropsychology).
+Gain the clinical competencies necessary for independent practice as a Clinical Neuropsychologist.
+Experience the practice dimensions required for admission to the British Psychological Society Specialist Register in Clinical Neuropsychology (in conjunction with the Knowledge component that can be obtained via completion of the PgDip Clinical Neuropsychology).

 - PgCert: 12 months part‑time